larapush/WordPress-Plugin/README.txt

 1. Upload `unlimited-push-notifications-by-larapush.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Configure the plugin through the 'Larapush > Settings' menu in WordPress
+3. Configure the plugin through the 'LaraPush > Settings' menu in WordPress

 == Frequently Asked Questions ==

-= What is Larapush? =
+= What is LaraPush? =

 LaraPush is a Lifetime Deal Product that allows you to collect unlimited subscribers, add unlimited websites and send unlimited push notifications.
 It is a self-hosted solution that allows you to send push notifications to your subscribers without any limitations.
 It also supports AMP.
-Visit https://larapush.com to learn more about larapush.
+Visit [LaraPush.com](https://larapush.com/ "Self hosted Push Notifications at one-time cost") to learn more about larapush.

-= Can I use "Unlimited Push Notifications By Larapush" on my existing WordPress site? =
+= Can I use "Unlimited Push Notifications By LaraPush" on my existing WordPress site? =

-Yes, you can easily integrate "Unlimited Push Notifications By Larapush" with your existing WordPress site.
+Yes, you can easily integrate "Unlimited Push Notifications By LaraPush" with your existing WordPress site.
 However you will need to have a larapush pro panel installed on your server.

 == Changelog ==